 Do You Only Need Liability?
 What About Additional Coverage?

 Buying only liability insurance is always going to result in the cheapest monthly premiums.
-Beyond basic liability coverage, there are many additional coverage options.
-Some of the most important options include:
+Beyond basic liability coverage, there are many additional coverage options:

 - Collision: Unlike liability insurance—which covers the other party’s damages—collision insurance covers your damages should you be involved in an accident.